jflanigen/project-KeyRacer/README.md

 A restart button will allow the user to return to the main menu and proceed with another session, if they so please.

 ### Development
-HTML, CSS, and JS using the Node.js framework.
-Deployed using Cyclic as a Node.js Express app.
+HTML, CSS, and JS in the Node.js runtime.
+Express.js as the web app framework and deployed with Cyclic